Planetary dynamos driven by semiconvection in stably stratified layers: Conditions for a Jupiter-like dynamo

 \section{Conditions for a Jupiter-like dynamo}

-While the results that follow are relevant to all gaseous planets (and rotating magnetic fluids in general), we are motivated in particular by Jupiter.
-Hence we aim to adopt parameter values, and judge our results, based on observations of Jupiter.
+While the results that follow pertain to all gas giants (and are of general interest in magnetohydrodynamics), we wish to place our work in the context of observations.
+The Juno mission has provided our most detailed measurements so far, with a model of the Jovian magnetic field up to spherical harmonic degree $l=18$ \citep{connerney2022new}, allowing us to assess the significance of our results.
+As such, we adopt parameter values relevant for the semiconvection region of Jupiter.
+We discuss the implications of our work for Saturn in Sect.~\ref{sec:discussion}

 Astrophysical fluids are characterised by small Prandtl number $\Pr\ll1$, large Lewis number $L\gg1$ \citep{garaud2018double}, as well as small magnetic Prandtl number $\Pm\ll1$ \citep{roberts2000geodynamo}.
 At leading order, Jupiter's radial magnetic field is strongly dipolar, with the dipolar fraction of the magnetic energy $f_{dip}\approx0.7$ \citep{connerney2022new}.

 The huge scales of gaseous planets are still inaccessible for direct numerical simulations.
 For Jupiter, we estimate the thermal Rayleigh number and Ekman number, as defined by equations \eqref{eqn:rayleighs} and \eqref{eqn:ekman} (details given in Appendix \ref{app:dimlessparameters})